By Michael Lanza

 Another excellent—and popular—itinerary, especially among first-timers here, is to forego the long ascent to the North Rim, and instead hike 16.5 miles rim to river to rim: down the South Kaibab and up the Bright Angel.
 Many backpackers take two or three days, with one night at Bright Angel Campground on the Colorado River and a possible second night at Indian Garden Campground along the Bright Angel Trail to break up the long climb back up from the river.

 Demand is enormous for a permit for backpacking the corridor trails in spring or fall, with upwards of three-quarters of applications denied.
 Read my story “How to Get a Permit to Backpack in the Grand Canyon.”

 Do this trip smartly.
 Get my expert e-guide to backpacking the Grand Canyon rim to rim

 or my expert e-guide to dayhiking the Grand Canyon rim to rim.

-A permit for backpacking the corridor trails on any itinerary in spring or fall is one of the hardest backcountry permits to get in the entire National Park System, with upwards of three-quarters of applications denied; apply for one on the first day the park starts accepting applications for your trip dates.
 Plus, growing numbers of uber-bit hikers and runners knock off a rim-to-rim (r2r) or a complete rim-to-rim-to-rim—across and back—(r2r2r) in a day.
 Consequently, in peak weather of mid-spring and mid-autumn, don’t expect the solitude you can find on some other canyon backpacking trips.

 But if you want to take one of the most unique and spectacular treks in the world, without attempting any of the other significantly harder routes, this is the one.